 We Touch Hearts and Open Minds

-For nearly 60 years, the Volunteer Center has been a trusted presence in the South Bay, Harbor, and Long Beach communities and beyond.
-We are known for leading and administering programs that include Food for Kids, Operation Teddy Bear, the Court-Referred Community Service program, and youth support initiatives such as Connect.
+For 60 years, the Volunteer Center has been a trusted presence in the South Bay, Harbor, and Long Beach communities and beyond.
+We are known for leading and administering programs that include Food for Kids, Operation Teddy Bear, the Court-Referred Community Service program, and youth support initiatives such as Impact Makers.
 The core of our work is not the programs alone, but the creation of an umbrella of care with all of our efforts.
 Everything we do is designed to build empathy and resilience in our community through community service and volunteerism.

 We serve not only children and families in need of assistance, but also those families with the means to assist.
 A hungry child from an under-resourced family who is fed through our programs gains the ability to focus and study for a better future, and learns that the community cares for them.
 A child whose parents engage them in volunteering learns to have empathy for the lives of others, and to seek personal well-being and healing through service.